 Plan for sessions to last about 75 minutes.

 The cost of Rolfing® varies according to the Rolfer™ and the locale.
 Most Rolfers™ charge session by session, and fees range from $100 to $225.
 Rolfology’s current rate is $185 but feel free to talk to us about possible discounts if the cost is a burden.

 Can I pay with insurance?

 Currently, Rolfology can only accept insurance at our Park Plaza West, Beaverton location.
+Motor Vehicle Accident (MVA) claims and most insurance plans are accepted.
 Rolfing® work may be covered by your health insurance, but often it is not.
 Many times a letter of medical necessity is required from your doctor or chiropractor; it is best to check with your insurance provider to identify their requirements.
 Sometimes it’s a matter of wording—”myofascial release” or “neuromuscular re-education” may be terms your provider prefers.

 Check to see if your employer provides flexible spending accounts (sometimes called a “health saving account”).
 These plans set aside a portion of your annual income tax free to be used for medical, dental and childcare expenses.
-Plans such as these usually cover Rolfing®, don’t require a referral, and can be used at both our locations.
+Plans such as these usually cover Rolfing® and don’t require a referral.

 You may download, print and fill in these 2 PDF forms prior to your first full Rolfology Rolfing® session.
 Alternatively, you may download, fill in, save, then email us your digitally completed PDF forms at email@example.com.

 Rolfology Consent Form

 This application form explains the aims of Rolfing® Structural Integration and formally obtains your permission for physical bodywork. ~ (1 page, 149k PDF)